thenineteen/Semiology-Visualisation-Tool/README.md

 <h3 align="center"> SVT has low and high-resolution visualisations, uses Bayesian inference to mitigate publication bias and can combine semiologies and data-subset queries using inverse variance weighted means by modelling brain parcellations as binomial random variables for each semiology.
 Bayesian inference corrects visual aura localisation from topological studies.
-For more information on topological studies see [wiki page](https://github.com/thenineteen/Semiology-Visualisation-Tool/wiki).
+For more information on topological studies see our wiki page.
-These are demonstrated below:

 <img src="https://github.com/thenineteen/Semiology-Visualisation-Tool/blob/master/images/GOSH%20April%202021.png">